oriuminc/secondlevel/README.md

     +-themes/
     | +-contrib/  (gitignored - any contrib themes should go here via makefile)
     | +-custom/   (custom theme for the site)
     +-libraries/  (gitignored - generated via makefile)
     +-tmp/        (for things that don't fit in standard install profile structure) +-docs/     (all project-related docs)
       +-scripts/  (all scripts related to project)
       +-snippets/ (settings.php snippets)
       +-tests/    (tests and test data)

-*The `tmp/` directory is intended to be removed before deploying to Acquia.*
+*The `tmp/` directory is intended to be removed before deploying to our cloud host.*

 - If you'd like any code to be appended to `settings.php`, simply add a snippet as `tmp/snippets/mysnippetname.settings.php`.
 These snippets